opentox/loael-paper/loael.md

 do not rely on predefined lists of fragments (such as OpenBabel FP3, FP4 or MACCs fingerprints or lists of toxocophores/toxicophobes).
 This has the advantage that they may capture substructures of toxicological relevance that are not included in other fingerprints.
-Unpublished experiments have shown that predictions with MolPrint2D fingerprints are indeed more accurate than other OpenBabel fingerprints.

 From MolPrint2D fingerprints we can construct a feature vector with all atom environments of a compound, which can be used to calculate chemical